It now should be clear to you that we, The Lost Quays, are a nautical vocal group based in the port of Fremantle, Western Australia.

 Clive Lacey

-“I am a descendent of the Maori people who navigated their way across the pacific ocean from Hawaiiki in open canoes and landed in New Zealand in the 13th Century.
+“I am a descendent of the Maori people who navigated their way across the pacific ocean from Hawaiiki in open canoes and landed in New Zealand in the 13th century.

-My polynesian ancestry and its cultural ties with the sea and and traditional songs provide a perfect background for me to indulge in the wonderful stories and history of sea shanties.”
+My Polynesian ancestry and its cultural ties with the sea and and traditional songs provide a perfect background for me to indulge in the wonderful stories and history of sea shanties.”

 When he was younger, Bill liked to walk the beaches of Fremantle searching for flotsam, jetsam and old relics.